AJG25/Debiasing-Contexual-Embeddings/README.md

 The work addresses context-dependent biases that can affect AI-driven decision-making, particularly in recruitment processes such as candidate shortlisting and screening.
 The code was developed as part of a Master’s Thesis in Data Science and the study has been accepted for publication.

 ## Technologies
-Python 3.6
+- Python 3.6

-Transformers (BERT)
+- Transformers (BERT)

-NumPy, Pandas, Scikit-learn
+- NumPy, Pandas, Scikit-learn

-PyTorch/TensorFlow
+- PyTorch/TensorFlow

 ## Repository Structure
-data/
+**data/**
-Contains all datasets required to run the code, including .csv and .xlsx files used in the analysis.
+- Contains all datasets required to run the code

-src/
+- Includes `.csv` and `.xlsx` files used in the analysis

+**src/**
+- Code used to generate experimental results
+- Modified model files to ensure reproducibility (relative paths)
+- Profession mapping scripts
-Contains the code used to generate the experimental results.
-This includes modified model files to ensure reproducibility (with relative paths) and profession mapping scripts, as well as exploratory data analysis performed using **NumPY** and **Pandas** on the O*NET data source.
+- Exploratory data analysis using NumPy and Pandas on the O*NET data source

 ## Results & Conclusion
 The results show that SCM-guided projection effectively reduces profession-related stereotype bias in BERT embeddings while preserving semantic meaning.